- Parents Home

 What Happens in an Atrial Septal Defect?

-the first tip-off to a doctor that a child has an ASD.
+The increased blood flow to the lungs creates a swishing sound, known as a heart murmur.
+The murmur, along with other specific heart sounds, often is the first tip-off to a doctor that a child has an ASD.
 ASDs can be located in different places on the atrial septum and can vary in size.

 What Causes Atrial Septal Defects?